 FINMA requires that Swiss banks have sound business contingency management in place to ensure that critical business functions can be maintained or restored as quickly as possible in the event of a crisis.
 Systemically important financial institutions (SIFIs) are, in addition, required to have contingency or recovery plans (living wills) in place.
 The responsibility for the establishment of such plans lies with the bank's board of directors and senior management.
+As part of the Credit Suisse crisis aftermath, FINMA noted in its report of 19 December 2023 that in the future it will place a stronger focus on ensuring that the measures set out in recovery plan can be effectively implemented.
+FINMA also expects to tighten up its approval practice and to adapt resolution plans to include faster bank runs and additional crisis scenarios.

-If a bank becomes over-indebted or experiences serious liquidity issues, FINMA can order broad and far-reaching protective measures, which may directly affect the bank's conduct of business as well as the role of the bank's management and directors.
+Generally speaking, if a bank becomes over-indebted or experiences serious liquidity issues, FINMA can order broad and far-reaching protective measures, which may directly affect the bank's conduct of business as well as the role of the bank's management and directors.
 These protective measures may be taken independently from, or in addition to, the ordering of formal restructuring or liquidation proceedings.
 FINMA is, in particular, vested with the power to:

-- · give direct instructions to the bank's governing bodies; - · limit the powers of the bank's directors or managers, or remove them from office; - remove the bank's statutory auditors; - · limit the business activities of the bank; - · prohibit the bank from making or accepting payments, or undertaking securities transactions; - order a temporary stay of a counterparty's right to enforce a debt against the bank; and - order a temporary stay of any contractual termination or termination of a counterparty right with respect to any contracts (subject to certain conditions).
+- · give direct instructions to the bank's governing bodies; - · limit the powers of the bank's directors or managers, or remove them from office; - remove the bank's statutory auditors; - · limit the business activities of the bank; - prohibit the bank from making or accepting payments, or undertaking securities transactions; - order a temporary stay of a counterparty's right to enforce a debt against the bank; and - order a temporary stay of any contractual termination or termination of a counterparty right with respect to any contracts (subject to certain conditions).